 Hodson’s Horse was a new British regiment created during the Indian Mutiny in 1857

 The colonies brought tea, spices, and raw materials to Britain, which in turn exported manufactured goods to them.
-Britain benefited greatly economically from the colonies, and there was a constant movement of people and goods.
-Britain’s industrialisation continued to advance during this time, and it became known as the workshop of the world.
+There was constant movement of people and goods, and Britain benefitted greatly from this exchange.

 The Victorians were very proud of their nation and saw their own character and values as superior to everyone else’s.
-They also thought it their duty to bring their light to the dark corners of the world.
-Missionary expeditions and explorations increased, and they ventured into hitherto unexplored territories.
-These men documented their explorations.
-Men such as Henry Morton Stanley and his exaggerated accounts of his own adventures and bravery paved the way for similar stories, travel writing and adventure fiction towards the end of the century.
-A new kind of hero started to emerge.
+As a consequence, they saw it as their duty to bring their light to the dark corners of the world.
+Missionary expeditions and explorations increased and took people into hitherto unexplored territories.
+These people (who were mostly men) documented their explorations.
+Men such as Henry Morton Stanley and his exaggerated accounts of his own adventures and bravery paved the way for similar stories.
+As a result, new genres, such as travel writing and adventure fiction, started developing towards the end of the century, and so did a new kind of manly ideal.
 This man was a sharp contrast to the dignified gentlemen in armchairs.
-Those were men who defied a hostile environment and savage people.
-As well as being good hunters, they were also very brave.
-People back home approved of the missions and explorations, and they loved to receive news from exotic countries and hear about the ‘savages’.
+These were ‘heroes’ who defied a hostile environment and savage people.
+People back home approved of the missions and explorations, and loved to receive news from exotic countries and hear about the ‘savages’.

 Victorian Literature

-The stories feature highly detailed descriptions of realistic settings.
+Victorian stories are filled with detailed descriptions of realistic settings.
 Not much is left to the imagination.
 This is a stark contrast to contemporary novels, which are sparse in detail, relying on reader imagination.
 Authors of this era not only wanted to entertain; they also sought to educate the public and make them reflect upon the social injustices of the time.

 Watson is sitting at his desk listening to Sherlock Holmes, who is standing in front of him.